brandonweeks/draft-bweeks-acme-device-attest/draft-bweeks-acme-device-attest.md

 This specification borrows the WebAuthn _attestation object_ representation as described in Section 6.5.4 of [WebAuthn] for encapsulating attestation formats with these modification:

-- The key authorization is used to to form _attToBeSigned_.
+- The key authorization is used to form _attToBeSigned_.
 This replaces the concatenation of _authenticatorData_ and _clientDataHash_.
 - The _authData_ field is unused and should be omitted.

 A client responds with the response object containing the WebAuthn attestation object in the "attObj" field to acknowledge that the challenge can be validated by the server.